Software design pattern

-In software engineering, a software design pattern or design pattern is a general, reusable solution to a commonly occurring problem in many contexts in software design.
-A design pattern is not a rigid structure to be transplanted directly into source code.
-Rather, it is a description or a template for solving a particular type of problem that can be deployed in many different situations.
-Design patterns can be viewed as formalized best practices that the programmer may use to solve common problems when designing a software application or system.
+A software design pattern describes a reusable solution to a commonly needed behavior in software.
+A design pattern is not a rigid structure to be copied directly into source code.
+Rather, it is a description of and a template for solving a particular type of problem that can be used in many different contexts, including different programming languages and computing platforms.
+Design patterns can be viewed as formalized best practices that the programmer may use to solve common problems when designing software.

 Object-oriented design patterns typically show relationships and interactions between classes or objects, without specifying the final application classes or objects that are involved.
 Patterns that imply mutable state may be unsuited for functional programming languages.
 Some patterns can be rendered unnecessary in languages that have built-in support for solving the problem they are trying to solve, and object-oriented patterns are not necessarily suitable for non-object-oriented languages.

-Design patterns may be viewed as a structured approach to computer programming intermediate between the levels of a programming paradigm and a concrete algorithm.

 History

 Patterns originated as an architectural concept by Christopher Alexander as early as 1977 in A Pattern Language (cf. his article, "The Pattern of Streets," JOURNAL OF THE AIP, September, 1966, Vol. 32, No. 5, pp. 273–278).
 In 1987, Kent Beck and Ward Cunningham began experimenting with the idea of applying patterns to programming – specifically pattern languages – and presented their results at the OOPSLA conference that year.
 In the following years, Beck, Cunningham and others followed up on this work.

 Design patterns gained popularity in computer science after the book Design Patterns: Elements of Reusable Object-Oriented Software was published in 1994 by the so-called "Gang of Four" (Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides), which is frequently abbreviated as "GoF".
 That same year, the first Pattern Languages of Programming Conference was held, and the following year the Portland Pattern Repository was set up for documentation of design patterns.
-The scope of the term remains a matter of dispute.
-Notable books in the design pattern genre include: